Ethiopian–Somali conflict: Ethiopian invasion & occupation of Somalia (2006–2009)

 After the killing of the group's leader Aden Hashi Ayro in 2008, al-Shabaab began publicly courting Osama bin Laden in a bid to become part of al-Qaeda, but was rebuffed by bin Laden.
 Following his death, al-Shabaab pledged allegiance to al-Qaeda in 2012.
-In 2024, Somalia's Minister of Justice Hassan Mo'allin Mohamoud publicly stated the wave of terrorism the country is experiencing was the 'direct result' of the 2006 invasion.
+In 2024, Somalia's Minister of Justice Hassan Moalim publicly stated the wave of terrorism the country is experiencing was the 'direct result' of the 2006 invasion.

 Present conflict

-AMISOM/ATMIS/AUSSOM and non-AU Ethiopian forces (2014–Present)
+AMISOM/ATMIS/AUSSOM and non-AU Ethiopian forces (2014 – present)

 In 2014, Ethiopia was formerly integrated into the African Union Mission in Somalia, which has transitioned to the African Union Transition Mission in Somalia, and now the African Union Support and Stabilization Mission in Somalia.
 When Ethiopia joined the peacekeeping force, AMISOM spokesman Ali Aden Humad claimed that this time was 'different' from 2006 and that Ethiopia would have to respect rules of engagement.

 Information regarding casualties in Somalia is unknown as the ENDF designates all operations in the country "Top Secret".